ptc-iot-sharing/ThingworxVSCodeProject/README.md

 For a complete changelog see [CHANGELOG.md](CHANGELOG.md).

+## 2 May 2022

+- Support for inline SQL
+- Support for generating `fieldDefinitions` exports
+- Support for the `override` keyword

 ## 22 Apr 2022
 - Support for global functions
 - Experimental support for API types generation